DebinaLaishram/xray-ct-reconstruction/README.md

 - **PSNR ≈ 22.6**
 - **SSIM ≈ 0.83**

-These results exceed the baseline performance reported in Table VI of the reference paper for 0° → 90° new view synthesis.
+These results are competitive with and exceed the baseline performance reported in Table VI of the reference paper for 0° → 90° new view synthesis.